The complete guide to security awareness training [+ free eBook]

 If customers no longer feel like they can trust an organisation with their personal information or their business, it could be the end of the company.
 It should be made clear to all employees that security always comes first - and that it’s always better to ask and make sure than to be sorry afterwards.

 For a secure business environment, an ingrained principle of least privilege will go a long way toward protecting business assets, data and systems.
 While the principle of least privilege is often seen as a technical measure - limiting each user to only the privileges that they require for their specific duties - it should also be embedded directly into corporate culture.
 This means encouraging users to actively report when they have access to more data or systems than they need - helping to limit possibilities of breaches.

 Implement soft reminders of best practice

 In terms of physical measures, items like posters can be helpful in building a security culture, and also contain helpful reminders on topics such as password strength.
 It’s important to remember though that just sticking a poster on a wall won’t achieve anything by itself, but they should be used as starters for discussion, or serve in complement to training material that users are already engaged with.

 Finally, it’s important to make sure that employees feel their contributions to security are valued.
 When employees ask questions, they should always be given time and consideration, and it should be made sure that they completely understand the answer and why it matters to security.
 When users bring up security concerns, they should always be rewarded for paying attention and working to help keep the business secure.

 The essential security awareness

-It’s not only the format of security awareness training that matters, but what you include in it.
+It’s not only the format of the security awareness program that matters, but also what you include in the training.
 Training should exhaust all core topics, without being overwhelming to users.
 While each organisation and each job role will have different requirements, there are some essential areas that are worth ensuring every single end user is aware of - even just briefly.

 usecure's top picks: